jiayyuun/Shipment_analysis/README.md

 ## Evaluation methodology

-Since there's no real labeled error data, five known anomaly types are injected into synthetic shipment data at an 8% rate, with labels kept strictly separate from training and used only afterward for scoring — the same approach used to evaluate fraud/anomaly detectors when true labels
+Since no real labeled error data can be used, five known anomaly types are injected into synthetic shipment data at an 8% rate, with labels kept strictly separate from training and used only afterward for scoring — the same approach used to evaluate fraud/anomaly detectors when true labels